 For trading stocks in Singapore especially, SAXO and Standard Chartered are some of the lowest commission levels we’ve seen.
 However, the Singapore market can be quite limiting in terms of options, as Straits Times Index only includes 30 stocks.
 If you are looking to diversify into other markets like the US, Hong Kong and Thailand, you might want to consider options.
 In terms of trading securities in non-Singapore markets only Interactive Brokers's commission levels are hard to beat.
 As you can see in the table below, IB has the lowest cost for any region.

 The problem, however, is that it can only be used by Singaporeans to buy stocks outside the country because it's not licensed to fully operate in Singapore.
 This also comes with other risks like the fact that the Singapore government will not guarantee your money in case of IB's default since it's not licensed; however, IB is an international firm with a very solid reputation so this risk might be low.
-Lastly, IB charges a monthly minimum fee of S$10 for accounts between S$2,000 and S$100,000, which can be offset by trading commissions.
+Lastly, IB charges a monthly minimum fee of S$10 for accounts between S$2,000 and S$100,000.
+Though this cost can be offset with trading commissions, it can still be a meaningful cost if you are trading only a few thousand dollars in total.

 Summary Table of Online Brokerages Commissions